microsoft/DataConnectors/README.md

 ### Coming Soon
 Data Connectors are currently in preview.
 We plan to incrementally roll out a number of enhancements prior to general availability, including:

+- [ ] File extension changes (.mez to .pqx)
-- [ ] Improved tracing and diagnostics for Direct Query
+- [ ] Improved tracing and diagnostics for developing Direct Query capable connectors
 - [ ] Versioning of extensions, and support for dependencies
 - [ ] Improved support for Library extensions (for reusable utility functions)
 - [ ] Integration and support for API Connectors for Microsoft Flow and PowerApps